m0ham3dx/mx-Quantum-Computing-Primer/README.md

 <i>Fig 5: QP Measurement Problem</i>
 <p>

-According to the [Copenhagen Interpretation](https://physicsworld.com/a/thirty-years-of-against-measurement/) (being debated), which states that [during measurement](https://plato.stanford.edu/entries/qm-copenhagen/), the observer gets a subjective perception of what is going on in the quantum space, which means that these particles exhibit the property of [*non-locality*](https://www.scientificamerican.com/article/how-einstein-revealed-the-universe-s-strange-nonlocality/). *Non-locality which basically means, no observed particles have an absolute location in space.* Sub atomic particles are expressed as [wave functions](https://www.quantumphysicslady.org/glossary/wave-function/) ($ \Psi $) ie., only an approxmation of its actual location can be done based on mathematical probabilities and the exact location of the particle is unknown.
+According to the [Copenhagen Interpretation](https://physicsworld.com/a/thirty-years-of-against-measurement/) (being debated), which states that [during measurement](https://plato.stanford.edu/entries/qm-copenhagen/), the observer gets a subjective perception of what is going on in the quantum space, which means that these particles exhibit the property of [*non-locality*](https://www.scientificamerican.com/article/how-einstein-revealed-the-universe-s-strange-nonlocality/). *Non-locality which basically means, no observed particles have an absolute location in space.* Sub atomic particles are expressed as [wave functions](https://www.quantumphysicslady.org/glossary/wave-function/) ($ \Psi $) ie., only an approxmation of its actual location is known based on mathematical probabilities and the exact location of the particle is unknown.

 The **Measurement Problem** states that these wave functions abruptly collapse into a particle in a point of space in time during observation, whose beahvior is unknown.